The Mandalorian season 2 episode 6 recap: A Star Wars fan's dream come true

 Join us for more Easter eggs and observations next Friday, after episode 7 of The Mandalorian season 2 hits Disney Plus.

-Discuss: The Mandalorian season 2 episode 6 recap: Baby Yoda and Mando make a phone call
+Discuss: The Mandalorian season 2 episode 6 recap: Baby Yoda and Mando meet a Star Wars icon

 Be respectful, keep it civil and stay on topic.
 We delete comments that violate our policy, which we encourage you to read.
 Discussion threads can be closed at any time at our discretion.